TriggerAu/KerbalAlarmClock/KerbalAlarmClock/ReadMe.txt

 If there are errors in loading the config you can delete the "\PluginData\kerbalalarmclock\config.xml" and restart the game

 VERSION HISTORY
+Version 1.0.1.0		-	KSP Version: 0.18.4
+- Resolved some GUI Issues

 Version 1.0.0.0		-	KSP Version: 0.18.4
--Initial Release
+- Initial Release
--Allows for creating Raw Alarms
+- Allows for creating Raw Alarms
--Allows for creating Alarms based on Manuever Nodes
+- Allows for creating Alarms based on Manuever Nodes